Routine health checks at the vet

-Varieties of complete diets are also available and have been formulated to suit the particular phase of the dog’s life.
+Varieties of complete diets are also available and have been formulated to suit the particular phase of your dog’s life.
 There are puppy foods, adult maintenance foods, and foods suitable for older dogs.
-Each of these has the correct balance of nutrients for that stage of the animal’s life.
+Each of these has the correct balance of nutrients for that stage of your dog’s life.

-Whatever food you are using, it is important to monitor the amount your dog is given.
-Do not feed titbits or home-cooked rations as this may lead to nutritional imbalances.
-We also recommend that you do not give bones to your guide dog due to the potential damage they can cause to the teeth and mouth.
+Whatever food you're using, it’s important to monitor the amount your dog is given.
+Don’t feed titbits or human food as this may lead to health issues.
+We also recommend that you don’t give bones to your dog as these can cause damage to your dog's mouth and teeth and are also a choking hazard.
 Bones can also cause minor stomach upsets and splinters can become stuck in the digestive tract.
-Many good toys are available which are far safer for your dog to chew and much more effective at maintaining oral health.
+Many dog-friendly toys are available which are safe for your dog to chew and effective at maintaining oral health.

 Dogs sometimes suffer from minor eye infections or inflammation of the eye.
 Occasionally, tiny objects such as grit or grass seed can get into the eye and cause discomfort.
-Other common complaints include eyelid problems, dry eyes or glaucoma.
+Other common problems include eyelid problems, dry eyes or glaucoma.
 Most eye conditions will need veterinary attention.
-It is not advisable to treat your dog's eye condition at home for too long or to attempt to remove foreign objects lodged in the eye yourself.
+We don't recommend that you treat your dog's eye condition at home or attempt to remove foreign objects lodged in the eye yourself.
 This may make the condition worse and cause permanent damage.

-If your dog does have an eye problem, the most common signs will be excess watering of the eye or a discharge.
-It may also appear cloudy and your dog may start blinking excessively.
-Your dog may also scratch its eye or wipe its face along the carpet.
-To stop your dog causing further damage to itself, it may be advisable to prevent the dog from rubbing or scratching the eye until you can see the vet.
-To maintain optimum eye health, keep your dog's eyes clean by wiping away any discharge that may accumulate at the corner of the eye with cotton wool soaked in luke-warm water.
+If you think your dog has a problem with their eye, prevent them from rubbing or scratching their eye until you can see the vet.
+To maintain your dog's eye health, keep their eyes clean by wiping away any discharge that may accumulate at the corner of the eye with cotton wool soaked in luke-warm water.
 Use a separate piece of cotton wool for each eye to prevent the spread of any infection.